informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `{`... `"hide_row_count":` `{` _context_ `:` _rowcount_ `,` ... `}`: Whether we should display the total row count.
 Since the request to fetch total row count is expensive, you can use this to signal to client to skip the request (and therefore do not display it to users.)
 - `{`... `"max_facet_depth":` `{` _context_ `:` _maxfacetdepth_ `,`  ...`}`: How many levels of facet popups we should allow.
 - `{`... `"show_saved_query":` _savedquery_ ...`}`: Whether we want to display the saved query UI features or not.
 By default, this feature is turned off (set to false).
+- `{`... `"bulk_create_foreign_key"`: _bulkfk_ ... `}`: Use this property to control the bulk selection of foreign key values in `entry/create` context when there is a prefill query parameter.
+By default, the heuristics will be used to determine if this feature will be used.
+This can be defined on each of the catalog, schema, and table model elements.

 Supported JSON _ccomment_ patterns: